trinsic-id/v2-sdk/docs/reference/services/provider-service.md

 # Provider Service

-The Provider Service enables the creation and management of ecosystems and webhooks.
+The Provider Service enables the creation and management of ecosystems.

 !!! warning "Named vs Anonymous ecosystems"
     There are two types of ecosystems: *named* and *anonymous*.